Ezequiel Tovar Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.2 K/9, the ninth-best in the league.
+- The pitching staff for the Cardinals has a collective 9.1 K/9, the 10th-best in the league.

-- The Cardinals have a 4.78 team ERA that ranks 19th among all MLB pitching staffs.
+- The Cardinals' 4.97 team ERA ranks 22nd across all league pitching staffs.

-- Cardinals pitchers combine to allow nine total home runs at a rate of one per game (to rank 11th in baseball).
+- The Cardinals allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- Matz (0-1) pitches for the Cardinals to make his second start of the season.
+- Mikolas (0-1) takes the mound for the Cardinals to make his third start this season.

-- In his most recent time out on Tuesday, the left-hander tossed 5 1/3 innings against the Atlanta Braves, giving up four earned runs while surrendering 10 hits.
+- His last time out was on Wednesday against the Atlanta Braves, when the right-hander tossed six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.